Timeline: Learn about the Faro Mine remediation project

 Next steps for the project

-- 2018: construction begins on North Fork Rose Creek diversion, environmental assessment process begins
+- 2018: Government of Canada takes over responsibility for care and maintenance of the site.
+Construction begins on North Fork Rose Creek diversion.
+Environmental assessment process begins

 - 2021: all regulatory authorizations issued, remediation plan design complete, construction manager hired for site remediation